unitedstates/contact-congress/README.md

 ### Who's doing this

-* The [Sunlight Foundation](http://sunlightfoundation.com) will be integrating it into [OpenCongress.org](http://www.opencongress.org).
+* The [Sunlight Foundation](http://sunlightfoundation.com) have been leading development on this project will be integrating it into [OpenCongress.org](http://www.opencongress.org).

-* The [Electronic Frontier Foundation](https://eff.org) will be using the data with their [congress-forms](https://github.com/EFForg/congress-forms/) delivery implementation to advocate for better technology laws and regulations.
+* The [Electronic Frontier Foundation](https://eff.org) will be using the data with their [congress-forms](https://github.com/EFForg/congress-forms/)  implementation to advocate for better technology laws and regulations.

 * [Taskforce.is](https://taskforce.is) will be using the data for technology-related activism campaigns.